Garbage disposals, those noisy but wonderful portals under your sink, can make kitchen cleanup safe and easy in any home.

 The Evolution Excel is InSinkErator’s top garbage disposal and, made entirely of polished stainless steel, it certainly looks the part.

-The Excel has a rare three-stage grinding technology, only found in InSinkErator’s line-up.
+What stands out to me about Excel is its rare three-stage grinding technology, only found in InSinkErator’s line-up.
 Pair that with an automatic jam sensor and reverse grind technology, and jamming is nearly impossible.

 3. Editor’s pick: Moen GXS75C Host Series Garbage Disposal